NickJiEE/CrCM-Boost-PFC/CrCM_PFC_Final_Simulation_Verification_Report.md

 | 264 V, 60 Hz, 100% | 0.991258 | 0.991458 | 101.932788 | 100.004335 | 98.108113 | 400.008095 | 4.169157 | -0.014993 | PASS |

 † At no load, PF and efficiency are reported only as raw numerical outputs.
 They are not meaningful compliance metrics because output power is essentially zero.

+The 230 V / 50 Hz row uses the uploaded stress CSV for voltage, ripple, and component stress.
+Its PF, efficiency, and timing values are from the rounded simulation summary retained in this conversation.

 ## 5. Steady-state component stress from uploaded CSVs